Provable Benefit of Curriculum in Transformer Tree-Reasoning Post-Training: Additional Related Work

-\textbf{Theoretical benefits of curriculum in post-training}.
-A growing body of work has provided empirical evidence for the effectiveness of curriculum strategies during post-training~\citep{liu2025EvoCoT, lee2025SelfImprovingTransformers, bae2025OnlineDifficultyFiltering, meng2025MMEureka, shi2025AdaRFT, wen2025LightR1, zhang2025speed, amani2025rl}. \citet{zhang2025speed} offered a theoretical perspective, showing that intermediate-difficulty questions yield higher signal-to-noise ratios for gradient estimates.
+\textbf{Theoretical benefits of curriculum in post-training}. \citet{zhang2025speed} offered a theoretical perspective, showing that intermediate-difficulty questions yield higher signal-to-noise ratios for gradient estimates.
 Closely related, \citet{liu2025UFT} modeled LLM reasoning as a search tree (see Figure~\ref{fig:UFT_Count_Game}) and proved that uniformly sampling a hint depth (i.e., revealing the CoT up to that depth and letting the LLM complete the rest) reduces the exploration complexity of achieving $\ge50\%$ pass@1 from exponential to polynomial (see Remark~\ref{rmk:uft-relation}).
 In practice, they adopted a cosine scheduler to provide longer hints in early stages and gradually shorten them during fine-tuning.
 Similarly, \citet{parashar2025curriculum} analyzed curriculum within Approximate Policy Iteration: under exponentially decaying assumptions on policy-approximation error and performance loss, they proved gains in sample complexity and empirically compared uniform, cosine, and Gaussian schedulers.
 However, none of these studies explicitly models the difficulty measure in post-training --- namely, the \textit{pass-rate} and its dependence on the base model --- nor do they consider transformer's states-conditioned tree-like autoregressive reasoning.
 Their results largely focus on optimization endpoints argument (i.e., $\argmin$ solutions assuming gradient methods have converged), without analyzing the underlying post-training dynamics or the transformer architecture.
-In contrast, our framework is built directly on the \textit{pass-rate} and the probabilistic tree structure of post-training reasoning, leading to Theorem~\ref{thm:curriculum-bottleneck} and its case studies on transformers.
+In contrast, our framework is built directly on the \textit{pass-rate} and the probabilistic tree structure of post-training reasoning, leading to Cor.~\ref{cor:curriculum-bottleneck} and its case studies on transformers.